myrojoylee/generate-me-an-svg-logo/README.md

 ### Additionally:

-- [ ] Implement unit testing using Jest
+- [x] Implement unit testing using Jest
-- [ ] WHEN I run the test in the terminal, all tests pass.
+- [x] WHEN I run the test in the terminal, all tests pass.

+- [ ] WHEN I go through my code, it has been tested and refactored to the best of my ability.

 ## Sources: